sahib/rmlint/docs/developers.rst

   read once only.
 To our knowledge this is the first dupefinder which achieves bytewise comparison in O(N) time, even if there are large clusters of same-size files.
-The downside is that it is somewhat memory-intensive (the total memory used is set to 256 MB by default but can be configured by ``--max-paranoid-ram`` option.
+The downside is that it is somewhat memory-intensive (the total memory used is set to 256 MB by default but can be configured by ``--max-paranoid-mem`` option.